Build charts in Amplitude: Add events

 You can refine your events using the Filter by or Group-by specifications.
 Both use event properties or user properties to affect your analysis, but they do so in different ways.

 The Filter by specification conditions your event on an event property or user property that you select.
-Amplitude will limit the results to those with properties that matched the condition(s) you specified at the time the event was triggered.
+Amplitude limits the results to those with properties that matched the conditions you specified at the time the event was triggered.

-For example: let’s say you wanted to limit the scope of an event to those that were triggered from an iPhone.
+For example: if you wanted to limit the scope of an event to those that were triggered from an iPhone.
 You’d use the Filter by specification to tell Amplitude that, for this particular event, you only want to count those that came from an iPhone.

-If you have more than one event in your Events module, using the Filter by specification on one event will not affect any of the others.
+If you have more than one event in your Events module, using the Filter by specification on one event doesn't affect any of the others.
 You’ll have to add conditions to each event individually.

 Some things to be aware of: